 Video Game Worriers

 Between 1971 and 1973, 30 video games are produced for the arcade by 11 manufacturers.
 From 1974 to 1975, 57 games are released.
 And 1976 alone sees 53 video games by 15 companies hit the market.
 Most of them are simply cranking out PONG clones, such as 1975’s TV Pinball by Exidy, a company founded by H.R.
 “Pete” Kauffman in 1973.
 Located in Mountain View, CA, the name is a contraction of Excellence in Dynamics.
 It is their 1976 release Death Race, designed by the company’s prolific game maker Howell Ivy, that sparks the first controversy over video game violence.
 Described by industry trade magazine Play Meter as “the most morbid game to come along in quite a while”, its inspiration is a movie by illustrious B-movie king Roger Corman and released a year earlier, titled Death Race 2000.
 Originally named Pedestrian while under development, Death Race the game appears on the outside to be identical to an Exidy game made in 1975, Destruction Derby.
-In the first game, one is driving a car around an arena, smashing into other vehicles.
+In this game, one or two players drive a car around an arena, smashing into other vehicles.
+Two computer-controlled drone cars veer around the playfield, seeming to avoid the player’s chase car with great alacrity.
+Once a drone car is hit, the wreckage remains on the field, steadily adding obstacles for players to avoid.
 Exidy sells the rights to manufacture Destruction Derby to amusement company Chicago Coin, a company teetering towards bankruptcy at the time.
 Thusly, after releasing the game under their label as Demolition Derby, Chicago Coin is reticent to provide Exidy with their owed royalty cheques.
 Attempting to recoup their investment in the game, Ivy quickly redesigns it as Death Race.
 The new game gives players an operator-adjustable maximum time-limit of 99 seconds to work the acceleration pedal and steering wheel and drive their vehicle around the playfield chasing running stick-men, referred to as “gremlins” in the instructional text.
 These humanoid figures move rapidly around the screen, in random quick-turning patterns that will quickly frustrate drivers as they pull frantically on a forward/reverse gearshift.
 The only safe place for the pedestrians are thin strips down either side of the screen where the cars cannot go.
 When one of the little on-screen characters is run over, it screams and turns into a cross, adding a new obstacle for players to avoid.
 Two steering wheels on the cabinet allow friends to revel in simultaneous automotive carnage.
 The atmosphere the game evokes is certainly unsettling, with gruesome artwork by Pat “Sleepy” Peak prominently featured on the cabinet.

 “sick, sick, sick”